-As at: 1pm, 16 December 2022
+As at: 1pm, 21 December 2022

 - Since 23 June 2022 the alert level of the gas emergency plan has been in place. - The gas supply in Germany is currently stable.
 The security of supply is safeguarded at present.
 Overall, the Bundesnetzagentur still views the situation as tense and cannot rule out a further worsening of the situation.
-The Bundesnetzagentur is monitoring the situation carefully and is in close contact with the system operators. - Gas is mainly being taken out of storage.
-The total storage level in Germany is 90.23%.
-The storage level at the Rehden facility is 91.15%. - Gas consumption in the week beginning 5 December 2022 was 5,2% lower than average consumption in the past four years and up by nearly 11,8% compared with the previous week.
+The Bundesnetzagentur is monitoring the situation carefully and is in close contact with the system operators. - The explosion on a Russian gas pipeline, which was reported on Tuesday, has not so far had any relevant impact on gas supply in the EU.
+The gas supply in Germany is stable and has not been affected. - Gas is mainly being taken out of storage.
+The total storage level in Germany is 87.30%.
+The storage level at the Rehden facility is 90.81%. - Gas consumption in the week beginning 5 December 2022 was 5,2% lower than average consumption in the past four years and up by nearly 11,8% compared with the previous week.
 Consumption was well above that needed to meet the gas saving target.
-Temperatures were 2.7°C lower than in the previous years. - The temperature-adjusted consumption in the weeks beginning 28 November and 5 December was just 12% lower than the reference value of the past four years and is thus in the critical range. - Temperatures this week are forecast to be -3.18°C and thus in the critical range, so significantly higher consumption is expected. - Wholesale prices are fluctuating greatly and have recently seen a slight decrease.
+Temperatures were 2.7°C lower than in the previous years. - The temperature-adjusted consumption in the weeks beginning 28 November and 5 December was just 12% lower than the reference value of the past four years and is thus in the critical range. - Temperatures this week are forecast to be 5.91°C and thus back in the normal range for the time of year. - Wholesale prices are fluctuating greatly and have recently seen a slight decrease.
 Businesses and private consumers must continue to adapt to a significantly higher price level. - The Bundesnetzagentur stresses the need to save gas.
 Avoiding a national gas supply emergency this winter depends on three things: cutting gas consumption by at least 20%, LNG terminals starting operation at the beginning of next year, and the winter decrease in imports and the increase in exports which are currently at a particularly low level being relatively small.